 The Texas experience somewhat mirrored national trends.
 The major departure from nationwide trends focuses on the forestland dynamics where foreign ownership exploded from 2006 through 2009, vaulting it from the smallest category to the largest, a place it maintained through the 2014 reporting cycle (Figure 2).
 Most of this expansion transpired in the pine timber region of East Texas and involved purchases by Canadian-owned entities.

 Pasture and cropland holdings grew substantially beginning in 2008 and continued that enlargement through 2011.
 From 2012 through 2014, holdings in all categories stabilized.
 Currently, anecdotal reports from the field suggest foreign purchasers from China may be fueling another increase in foreign ownership.
-FSA reports for 2015 (in preparation) and 2016 may confirm this trend.
+Future FSA reports for 2016 may confirm this trend.

 The national distribution of foreign-owned acreage and the distribution in Texas by county are shown in Figures 3 and 4.
 Much of New England has little foreign ownership.